TELEPHONE No. 28

 Telephone Efficiency Committees Report on Local Battery Area telephones.

-Telephone No. 28A was used at Brighton and Glasgow only, and had no switch.
+Telephone No. 28A was used at Brighton and Glasgow only, and had no switch In 1916 it included an Earpiece No. 12.

 Telephone included (1946):-